 - Maryland Eastern Shore Vital Records and Supplement, 6 vols.
 (Silver Spring and Westminster: Family Line Publications, 1982– 2001) – covers births, marriages, and deaths (1648–1825) from church and court records.

-Searchable Maryland Databases and other Helpful Links
+Searchable Maryland Vital Records Databases and Links

 State Vital Records Guides